-Birchcliff's financial instruments include cash, accounts receivable, accounts payable and accrued liabilities, financial derivative contracts, outstanding credit facilities and capital securities.
+Birchcliff's financial instruments include cash, accounts receivable, deposits, investment in securities, accounts payable and accrued liabilities, financial derivative contracts, outstanding credit facilities and capital securities.
 All of Birchcliff's financial instruments are transacted in active markets.
 Financial instruments carried at fair value are assessed using the following hierarchy based on the amount of observable inputs used to value the instrument: